 Salisbury is in the Merrimack River watershed (53 percent) and the North Coastal watershed (47 percent), making it susceptible to river and coastal flooding.
 Residences, businesses, and transportation routes periodically face inland tidally-influenced flooding.
 The Great Marsh Coastal Adaptation Plan assessed crossings, dams, and shoreline structures in Salisbury for their degree of vulnerability.
-The assessment included 20 non-tidal road-stream crossings, 15 tidal road-stream crossings, no dams, and 7 public shoreline stabilization structures; one non-tidal road-stream crossing and ten tidal road-stream crossings that were highly vulnerable to the impacts of sea-level rise, coastal storms, and inland flooding.
+The assessment included 20 non-tidal road-stream crossings, 15 tidal road-stream crossings, no dams, and 7 public ing rolling easements to facilitate planned retreat. al road-stream crossings, no dams, and 7 public shoreline stabilization structures; one non-tidal road-stream crossing and ten tidal road-stream crossings that were highly vulnerable to the impacts of sea-level rise, coastal storms, and inland flooding.
 Areas of heightened concern according to the MVPC's Hazard Mitigation Plan Update, the CRB Workshop, and interviews with local stakeholders are properties and roadways near:

-Figure 3.1 Sand dune erosion along Salisbury Beach
+Figure 3.1Sand dune erosion along Salisbury Beach